 3.1.2 Organisational Security Policies and Security Function Policies

 3.1.2.1 Organisational Security Policies

 Organisational security policies required in use of the TOE are shown in Table 3-2.
-These organizational security policies are the same as specified in the PP.
+These organizational security policies are the same as specified in the PP except P.STORAGE.CRYPT.